dan-riley/bobcat/README.md

-# marble_multi_agent
+# BOBCAT - Binary Observables and Behaviors for Collaborative Autonomous Teams
-Multi-Agent node for DARPA MARBLE project
+Multi-agent task management and data-sharing for MARBLE's DARPA Subterranean Challenge solution